xtuml/training/courses/xtUML Editor Developer Training/Life as a xtUML Editor Developer - Common Tasks/Exercise - Compare and Merge with a remote repository Quiz.md

 __Type:__ File Upload

 __Question:__ Submit a screenshot showing the xtUML Editor immediately after running the new context menu entry action.
-The new components and analysis compoenents should be visible.
+The new components and analysis components should be visible.